ome/bioformats/components/native/bf-cpp/readme.txt

 This package provides language bindings for calling into the Bio-Formats Java library from C++ in a cross-platform manner.
-As of this writing the bindings are functional with GCC on Linux and Mac OS X systems, and work is actively being done to get them working with Visual Studio on Windows as well.
+As of this writing the bindings are functional with GCC on Linux and Mac OS X systems, as well as with Visual C++ 2005 and Visual C++ 2008 on Windows.

 LIST OF COMPILE-TIME DEPENDENCIES